rpuntaie/blog/information_time_energy.rst

 .. _`evolution`: https://rolandpuntaier.blogspot.com/2019/01/evolution.html

-In the `evolution` blog I started from "there is no one time", rather every independent change is its own time.
+In the `evolution`_ blog I started from "there is no one time", rather every independent change is its own time.
+This already says that information is time.
-Here I come to the conclusion that "time is all" or "information is all".
+To say "time is all" or "information is all" are equivalent.
-This is no contradiction.
-It is a realization that information is time.

-Interpretation of energy is clearer here, too.
+Statements are always meant per variable.

+The objective here and in the `evolution`_ blog is *interpretation* of physics without the details to produce mathematical consistency.

-To say `E=I/t` is like saying that energy is time divided by time.
+To say `W=I/t` is like saying that energy is time divided by time.

+Note, that as time happens by itself, energy here corresponds to mechanical work: W is -Energy.
+Usually one would use `E` for energy, but `E` is used for the electric field, too.

 :Variable/value:
 Values of a physical variable are defined by time and define time for the variable.
 Every variable has its own information and its own time.

-:Information = action = time:
+:Information = time:
 The information of a variable is the number of values.

 :Cycle:
-The values of a variable cycle until the variables ceases to exist.
+The finite number of values of a variable cycle until the variable ceases to exist.
 A variable has a curvature when expressed with its observables.
 Values exist only while occurring.